-A restart is often referred to as warm or soft reboot.
+A restart is often referred to as a warm or soft reboot.
 And yes, you guessed it, a fully powered off shut down and power up is known as a cold or hard reboot.

-How to restart Windows 10
+How to restart your computer

 To perform a restart, please follow these steps:

 1. Open the Start Menu

 Left-click the Start Menu icon or press the Windows key on your keyboard.